 Besides dance and painting, aesthetics and philosophy were my favorite subjects in college.
-Abstract philosophical ideas appealed greatly to my then 18 year old self.
+Abstract philosophical ideas appealed greatly to me.
 This affinity towards great minds of yore still energizes me.
 I studied Plato among other western philosophers as an undergraduate student at the Delhi College of Art in New Delhi.
 At that time I did not imagine that he would revisit me as inspiration for dance.

 Before writing further I want to comment on how Maya (whom I endearingly refer to as 'Mayadi') and I work together.
-Our close association began over 9 years ago.
-In these years we shared countless hours in the studio dancing and listening to all kinds of music, conversing about the arts in general, about creating freshness in our work, experimenting with new ways of movement, designing new styles of costumes etc. We deliberated tirelessly on minutiae of dance creation and execution.
-We equally shared the love of art museums, and marveled at works of painters from Diego Velázquez to William Turner, and from V.S.
+Our close association began 12 years ago.
+In these years we shared countless hours in the studio dancing and listening to music, conversing about the arts in general, about creating freshness in our work, experimenting with new ways of movement, designing costumes etc. We deliberated tirelessly on minutiae of dance creation and execution.
+We equally shared the love of art museums, and marveled at works of painters from Delacroix to Turner, and from V.S.
 Gaitonde to Anjolie Ela Menon.
 Creative revelations often dawned on us during meals and late-night conversations.
 We were both inspired by tradition but fatigued by convention.

 In spite of the challenges or perhaps because of them this dance is dear to me.
 It became dear over time; like a child that one HAD to adopt.
 Now I obsess and fuss over it.
 I have begun to live its characters as though they came from within me.
 There is a compelling need every day to get on the dance floor and relive the allegory.

 Dance is the complete embodiment of an idea and its communication through the body.
 As the dance grows, so does the dancer.
 Plato's Allegory of the Cave continues to enrich me both as a dancer, and a person.